panhongsheng-eng/HongshengPan-a858b/content/project/convex optimization/index.md

 Optimal conditions, dual theory, alternative theorems, and applications.
 Interior point methods.
 Applications in signal processing, statistics and machine learning, control and mechanical engineering, digital and analog circuit design, and finance.
 ---
-  -Good knowledge of linear algebra and probability
-  - Familiar with basic Python programming
+   Good knowledge of linear algebra and probability Familiar with basic Python programming
-  - Markdown
+   Markdown

 <!--more-->